2021 Philippines Football League: Stadium

 Like previously, all games of 2021 season were planned to be held at the PFF National Training Center in Carmona, Cavite, under a close-circuit format due to prevailing COVID-19 pandemic.
 Biñan Football Stadium in Biñan, Laguna is being considered as a potential second venue.

 Teams

-Cebu F.C. was given a provisional club license, which would have allowed the club to debut in the now cancelled 2021 season.
+Cebu F.C. was given a provisional club license, which would have allowed the club to debut in the now canceled 2021 season.
 Laos and Rapids F.C. from Cagayan de Oro were the other applicant clubs.